 Approximate Number of Sites: 3,084

 Coverage: While one-quarter of ChargePoint stations are in California, the network is the most widely distributed with at least one station in approximately 43 U.S. states.

 Access: There is no cost to sign up and receive a ChargePoint card.
 After submitting your credit card information as part of the sign-up, you will be charged an initial deposit of $25 only when you first visit a charging station that requires a fee.
 (Many stations on the network are free.)
 Your account provides access to all public stations on ChargePoint.
-Locations are activated with the ChargePoint card, or a contactless credit card.
-The Stations can also be activated by calling a toll-free customer service number on the ChargePoint station, or by using the associated mobile app.
+Charging stations are activated with the ChargePoint card, or a contactless credit card.
+The stations can also be activated by calling a toll-free customer service number on the ChargePoint station, or by using the associated mobile app.
 Account balances automatically replenish when the balance gets low.

 Cost Per Charge: Prices are determined by the property owner.
 Many ChargePoint stations are currently free.